Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Validation of the modeling

-where $\alpha$ contains the linear mass dependence of the total LXB luminosity and $\beta$ contains the linear SFR dependence of the total HXB luminosity \citep{Lehmer+2010,Lehmer+2016,Lehmer+2019}.
-In figure \ref{fig:lx_Lehm16} we show the sSFR dependence of the SFR normalized combined XRB luminosity of our sample with contours as in figure \ref{fig:lx_sfr_gas}.
-Additionally, we show data points from \cite{Mineo+2014} (M14) from nearby galaxies and a study performed on star-forming galaxies within the Virgo cluster by \cite{Soria+2022} (S22) with SFR values derived from the $12\,\mu m$ WISE W3 measurement.
-We include an observationally derived relation (\textit{black, dash-dotted}) for local galaxies from \cite{Lehmer+2019} (L19).
-The red dashed diagonal line represents the theoretical contribution from LXBs given our model choice (fig. \ref{fig:lx_mstar_lxb}) and the blue dashed line corresponds to contributions from HXBs (fig. \ref{fig:lx_sfr_hxb}).
-Because of the HXB scaling relation being more similar to a broken power law, the combined luminosity of LXBs and HXBs, normalized by SFR, takes a different shape (\textit{dashed purple}) compared to the L19 relation: it reaches a minimum value at $\mathrm{sSFR}\sim -10$ after which it begins to approach the linear HXB regime.
+where $\alpha$ contains the linear mass dependence of the total LMXB luminosity and $\beta$ contains the linear SFR dependence of the total HMXB luminosity \citep{Lehmer+2010,Lehmer+2016,Lehmer+2019}.
+In Fig. \ref{fig:lx_Lehm16} we show the sSFR dependence of the SFR-normalized combined XRB luminosity of our sample with contours as in Fig. \ref{fig:lx_sfr_gas}.
+Additionally, we show data points from \cite{Mineo+2014} (M14) (SFRs as in M12a) from nearby galaxies and a study performed on star-forming galaxies within the Virgo cluster by \cite{Soria+2022} (S22) with SFR values derived from the $12\,\mu m$ WISE W3 measurement.
+We include an observationally derived relation (\textit{black, dash-dotted}) for local galaxies from \cite{Lehmer+2019} (L19) where SFRs were derived from a combination of far UV and 24 $\mathrm{\mu m}$ maps.
+The red dashed diagonal line represents the theoretical contribution from LMXBs given our model choice (Fig. \ref{fig:lx_mstar_LMXB}) and the blue dashed line corresponds to contributions from HMXBs (Fig. \ref{fig:lx_sfr_HMXB}).
+Because of the HMXB scaling relation being more similar to a BPL, the combined luminosity of LMXBs and HMXBs, normalized by SFR, takes a different shape (\textit{dashed purple}) compared to the L19 relation: it reaches a minimum value at $\mathrm{sSFR}\sim -10$ after which it begins to approach the linear HMXB regime.
 Our sample is in agreement with the purple relation and is broadly consistent with the relations from L19 for $\log \mathrm{sSFR} \lesssim -10.5$.
 However, due to the lack of a high sSFR halos in the simulated sample, we are not able to reliably demonstrate the expected turnover predicted by our model in purple.
 Interestingly, we find remarkable agreement between the simulated data and S22 data obtained from star-forming galaxies in the Virgo cluster.
 Furthermore, data from M14 connects seamlessly to both the S22 sample and our sample.
-From a visual inspection alone, the data from S22 appears to be more consistent with a broken SFR-scaling relation.
-In their study S22 show that most of their data points with $\log\mathrm{sSFR}$ lie below the median tracks of Monte-Carlo simulations of L19 for various populations of galaxies.
-They argue that inclination effects and differences in the used galaxy population are causing this discrepancy.
+We also compare model 5 of \citet{Aird+2017} (\textit{solid cyan}) in which they quantify the total $L_X$ of a star-forming galaxy as a function of $M_*$, SFR and redshift.
+They take into account their whole $0.1 < z < 2$ sample of galaxies and convert the total count rate of each galaxy from the 0.5-2 keV band to the 2-10 keV band using a constant conversion factor based on an absorbed PL with $\Gamma = 1.9$.
+It takes the form